 Previously, AIlET used to have two extra sections, Legal Reasoning, and Math.
-From AILET 2024 onwards it has removed these two sections and will only have the three sections.
+From AILET 2024 onwards, it has removed these two sections and will only have the three listed above.
+Candidates should become acquainted with the syllabus before commencing their study for the AILET 2026 exam.

 Read the post for detailed information about the AILET syllabus, test pattern, subject-wise syllabus, and other relevant details.